ionic-team/capacitor-site/pages/docs/v3/core-apis/saving-calls.md

 # Saving Plugin Calls

 In most cases, a plugin method will get invoked to perform a task and can finish immediately.
-But more complicated situations can require additional consideration.
+But there are situations where you will need to keep the plugin call available so it can be accessed later.

 ## Overview

-There are two reasons you might need a plugin call (`CAPPluginCall` on iOS or `PluginCall` on Android) to persist outside of the method in your plugin:
+Two reasons you might need a plugin call (`CAPPluginCall` on iOS or `PluginCall` on Android) to persist outside of the method in your plugin are:

-1. To perform an asynchronous action, such as requesting permission from the system to access a protected API.
+1. To perform an asynchronous action, such as a network request.
-2. To provide repeated updates back to the web environment, such as streaming live geolocation data.
+2. To provide repeated updates back to the JavaScript environment, such as streaming live geolocation data.

-These two reasons overlap but they are not identical.
-Specifically, the difference is whether or not a call will need to complete (`resolve()` or `reject()`) more than once.
-The Capacitor bridge has to record each call that is made from JavaScript to native code so that it can match the result to the correct pending promise when the plugin returns it, and the default behavior is to erase this bookkeeping after a call completes once.
+These two reasons can overlap but there is an important difference.
+Specifically, whether or not a call will need to complete (`resolve()` or `reject()`) more than once.
+The Capacitor bridge records each call that is made from JavaScript to native so that it can match the result to the correct code when the plugin returns it, and the default behavior is to erase this bookkeeping after a call completes once.

 ---

 ### Saving a call for a single completion

 If you need to save a call to be completed once in the future, you have two options.
-One option is to simply save it locally in an instance variable on your plugin.
-The second is to use the bridge's set of methods to save it and then retrieve it later via the `callbackId` (don't forget to call `releaseCall()` when you are done).
-After calling `resolve()` or `reject()` on the call, you can dispose of the call object as it will no longer be relevant.
+One option is to simply save it locally in an instance variable.
+The second is to use the bridge's set of methods to save it and then retrieve it later via the `callbackId`.
+After calling `resolve()` or `reject()`, you can dispose of the call object as it will no longer be relevant (don't forget to call `releaseCall()` if you used `saveCall()`).

 **iOS**